Coastal Kayaking Adventure

 - Ferry and car transfer on the first and last day

 - Kayaking gear (kayak, paddle, neoprene pants, dry top, spray skirt, life vest, paddling boots, paddling gloves and additional dry bags)

 - Travel to and from Ísafjörður prior to and after the trip

 - Food on the first day until the trip departs

 - Personal medical insurance

-- Personal equipment
+- Personal equipment and clothing

-Distance: 20 km.
+Distance: 20 km